Go back to all articles

 Imagine launching a new product, only to have your website crash the moment traffic spikes.
 Or rolling out an update, confident in its stability — until real users start complaining about slow response times and timeouts.
 Performance issues can make or break an application, and that’s why performance testing is non-negotiable.

-Now, the question is: What’s the best tool for the job?
+Now, the question is: What’s the best tool for load testing?

-There’s no shortage of options, but three names stand out:
+There’s no shortage of options, but two names stand out:

 1. 1.